hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 3
 # Topic:

 ### I believe all educated people should have some form of hands on Robotics and Machine Learning Education.
 It doesn't matter if the person is at University to become a Lawyer, Accountant, Scientist, Educator or any field.
-Machine Learning is here, and will have an enormous effect both good and bad on all areas of our lifes.
+Machine Learning is here to stay, and will have an enormous effect, both good and bad, on all areas of society.
 Knowing how deep learning works might be the most important thing Educators teach.

 ### Some ML Educational Issues:

-### Traditional Method is too difficult and not any preparation for Embedded devices
+### Traditional Method is too difficult for the general population and gives no preparation for Embedded devices

-### Online Simplifications: (<a href="https://www.edgeimpulse.com/">EdgeImpulse</a>, <a href="https://ide.tinkergen.com/">CodeCraft-tinkergen</a>, <a href="https://scratch.mit.edu/studios/3995548/">Scratch</a>) (Motion, Sound, Vision) only teach the basics and difficult to adapt to other sensors
+### Online Simplifications: (<a href="https://www.edgeimpulse.com/">EdgeImpulse</a>, <a href="https://ide.tinkergen.com/">CodeCraft-tinkergen</a>, <a href="https://scratch.mit.edu/studios/3995548/">Scratch</a>) (Motion, Sound, Vision:Classification and FOMO) Very simple for any age group of students with cell phones to quickly (under 40 minutes) understand how to create a dataset and train a Machine Learning model and test it's effectiveness.

+### There is a huge gap between the Tranditional and Online teaching methods.

+### Issues: The Online is simpler but advanced issues are: How to program the embedded device after analysis, how to use other sensors, and ability to do advanced model manipulation.

 <br><br><br><br><br><br><br>
 <hr>